jj-dev-br/IaC/README.md

 # IaC
-  This repository was created with the objective to learn Terraform, Ansible, EC2 and Django.
+  This repository was created with the objective to learn Terraform, Ansible, EC2 and Django, as well as Infrastructure as Code

 #What it does:
   It starts an EC2 instance, installing Python3, VirtualEnv, Django and starting an Django instance at your EC2 ipv4:8000 port.